Pranav301102/Luminx/README.md

 # Lumina — Distributed Split Inference

-Lumina runs a large language model across three physically separate machines by splitting its transformer layers between them.
-A **Tracker** service dynamically recalculates the optimal split boundaries at runtime based on each node's available VRAM, distributing the assignment via a versioned REST API.
+Lumina deploys a large language model across three physically distinct machines by partitioning its transformer layers among them.
+A centralized Tracker service dynamically determines optimal partition boundaries at runtime, taking into account the available VRAM on each node.
+These assignments are disseminated through a versioned REST API, ensuring consistent and adaptive distribution of computational workloads across the system.

 ## How It Works